shoumodip/void-manager/README.md

 ```

 ### Post build hook
 Same as above but a little different.
-This function will be run only *once*, after your system has been built using void-manager for the first time.
+This function will be executed when you run `void build`.
 Place your dotfiles symlinking commands here, as they only need to happen once when your system is being setup.
 Think of this as the equivalent to the custom script you wrote.

 ```sh
 execute_once () {